sap-tutorials/Tutorials/tutorials/teched-2016-9/teched-2016-9.md

 With these steps completed you are now ready to modify the JavaScript code we have prepared for the device and deploy and execute it.

-If you are at the AppSpace, the file is already availble in the follozing directory: `C:\teched2016\te16.js`.
+If you are with us at TechEd in the `AppSpace`, the file is already available in the following directory: `C:\teched2016\te16.js`.

 If you are doing this on your own machine, you can download the file [`te16_js.txt`](te16_js.txt), and rename it to `te16.js` on your machine.